jaspector

 Contact office for current hours.

-Typical inspection sequence: Typical sequence: Footing/foundation, framing, rough-in electrical/plumbing/mechanical, insulation, final inspection.
+Typical sequence: Typical sequence: Footing/foundation, framing, rough-in electrical/plumbing/mechanical, insulation, final inspection.
 Shoreland zoning inspections required for work within the shoreland zone.

-Do I need a building permit in Bath, ME?
+01 Do I need a building permit in Bath, ME?

 Construction, structural alteration, enlargement, relocation, demolition of any building or structure.
 Electrical, plumbing, heating, and fill activities require separate trade permits.
 Flood Hazard Area Development Permit required for work in FEMA-designated flood zones.

-How much does a building permit cost in Bath, ME?
+02 How much does a building permit cost in Bath, ME?

+Building permit fees in Bath, ME are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Valuation-based for building permits; fee calculated on estimated total construction cost..

-How do I apply for a building permit in Bath, ME?
+03 How do I apply for a building permit in Bath, ME?

-1. Determine permit type required (building, electrical, plumbing, heating, fill, flood hazard area development permit, etc.).
+To apply for a building permit in Bath, ME, follow these steps: 1.
+Determine permit type required (building, electrical, plumbing, heating, fill, flood hazard area development permit, etc.).
 2. Download application forms from the city website or obtain in person at the Code Enforcement office.
 3. Submit application with required documents (site plan, construction drawings, energy compliance documentation).
 4. Staff reviews for completeness and code compliance; may request additional information.
 5. Fee is calculated and must be paid prior to permit issuance.
 6. Permit issued; post permit card at the job site.
 7. Schedule required inspections at each stage of construction.
 8. Obtain final approval / Certificate of Occupancy upon passing final inspection.

-How long does it take to get a building permit in Bath, ME?
+04 How long does it take to get a building permit in Bath, ME?

-What work is exempt from building permits in Bath, ME?
+05 What work is exempt from building permits in Bath, ME?

-How do I schedule a building inspection in Bath, ME?
+06 How do I schedule a building inspection in Bath, ME?

-Inspections can be scheduled via: (207) 443-8330, Code Enforcement Office, 55 Front Street, Bath, ME 04530.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Bath, ME via: (207) 443-8330, Code Enforcement Office, 55 Front Street, Bath, ME 04530.